KRFOSS/kali-docs/virtualization/install-vmware-guest-vm/index.md

 ### Edit Settings

-Before we start up the VM, we now edit its settings, by pressing "Edit virtual machine settings."
+Before we start up the VM, we now edit its settings, by pressing "**Edit virtual machine settings**".

 ![](vm-17.png)

 - - -

 We do not have a use for a printer, so we remove it.
-Navigate to the "Printer" section, and then press "Remove."
+Navigate to the "**Printer**" section, and then press "**Remove**".

 ![](vm-18.png)

 - - -

-You may wish to edit the "USB" settings to alter how USB devices behave.
-Here we have disabled "Automatically connect new USB devices" and enabled "Show all USB input devices."
+You may wish to edit the "**USB**" settings to alter how USB devices behave.
+Here we have disabled "**Automatically connect new USB devices**" _(may not have the option depending on your VMware version)_ and enabled "**Show all USB input devices**".

 ![](vm-usb.png)

 - - -

 Another item to point out is in the "Display" section.
-Make sure that "Accelerated 3D graphics" is disabled, as people have reported that causes issues.
+Make sure that "**Accelerated 3D graphics**" is **disabled**, as people have reported that causes issues.

 ![](vm-gpu.png)

 - - -

-We then move over to the "Options" tab, and move down to "Power".
-We choose to enable "Report battery information to guests", as it is a handy thing for users who use Kali on a laptop/notebook.
+We then move over to the "**Options**" tab, and move down to "**Power**".
+We choose to enable "**Report battery information to guests**", as it is a handy thing for users who use Kali on a laptop/notebook.

 ![](vm-19.png)

 - - -

-In "Shared folders", we select "Always enable".
+In "**Shared folders**", we select "**Always enable**".
 At this stage, do not share any paths, as some users may not wish for it.

 ![](vm-20.png)

 - - -

-The final option we alter is "VMware Tool", where we enable "Synchronize guest time with host."
+The final option we alter is "**VMware Tool**", where we enable "**Synchronize guest time with host**".

 ![](vm-21.png)